Yabase Station: Station layout

-The station consists of one ground-level side platform serving a single bi-direcional track.
+The station consists of one ground-level side platform serving a single bi-directional track.
 The station building is on the right side facing Yonago.
 The station is unattended.

 History

 Yabase Station opened on July 4, 1928 as a temporary seasonal stop.
 It was upgraded to a year-round station on August 20, 1938.
 With the privatization of the Japan National Railways (JNR) on April 1, 1987, the station came under the aegis of the West Japan Railway Company.

 Passenger statistics

 In fiscal 2018, the station was used by an average of 142 passengers daily.